smurtadhaalawi/Employees-Reviews/README.md

 * from collections import Counter
 * import re
 * import seaborn as sns
-* import nunpy as np
+* import numpy as np
 * import matplotlib.pyplot as plt
+* from IPython.display import display